 All camps have published packing lists.
 Here is an article on packing for camp, but please obtain the official list from your child’s camp.
 Kids at camp are focused on having fun and not on “dressing up”!
 The list your camp provides will help guide you in the packing process, but generally the clothes that your child wears when being active will be the right fit for what they need at camp.

 How do camps handle jet lag (tiredness from time change)?

 Some camps have international campers arrive a night early.
 Some camps do not.
 Please contact us if you need to know about a specific camp’s policy.
 Please encourage your child to sleep on the plane.
 The first couple days at camp will be an adjustment, but the excitement of it all will keep them awake!

 Camp bedtime / lights-out are typically early (10pm or earlier).
 They want campers to be well rested and children sleep well after a day filled with excitement.

 Should I buy medical insurance for my child?

 Yes, please make sure your child is covered!
 The camps we recommend to families have medical staff and services on location at the camp, but in the case of an emergency it is necessary to have medical insurance coverage.
-If your current policy does not cover international travel, you may obtain a low-price policy for child while they are at camp.
+If your current policy does not cover international travel, you may obtain a low-price policy for your child while they are at camp.
 Here is one plan to consider: